-The myriad factors impacting broader markets also adversely impacted the market valuations of MPLF's portfolio of CLO equity securities.
-The weighted average effective yield based on market value of the Company's reinvesting CLO equity portfolio was approximately 37.0% at 31 December 2022 compared to approximately 20.17% at 31 December 2021.
-While it's not surprising that CLO equity yields widened during 2022 in sympathy with other risk asset classes, we believe there remains decent upside from the Company's current NAV if yields compress closer to historical levels.
+As broader markets recovered in 2023, the implied discount rates for MPLF's portfolio of CLO equity securities also improved.
+The weighted average effective yield based on market value of the Company's CLO equity portfolio was approximately 40.8% at 31 December 2023 compared to approximately 37.0% at 31 December 2022.
+We noted in the 2022 Annual Report that these discount rates were historically wide and are pleased to see compression closer to historical levels as there remains upside from the Company's current NAV if yields continue to compress.

-Despite a decrease in the fair market value of MPLF's investment portfolio during the year, from US\$188.5 million as at 31 December 2021 to US\$145.5 million as at 31 December 2022, including interest accrued on investments, and commensurate with the decline in prices of loans and CLO securities generally, MPLF's adjusted net investment income and net realised gain / (loss) on investments ("Adjusted NII and Net Realised Income") was US\$15.2 million for the year, a 21.72% increase from the prior year (see page 18).
-The Company continues to benefit from strategic transactions completed by the Investment Manager delivering attractive return profiles consistent with MPLF's investment objectives.
-The Investment Manager completed ten refinancing, reset, or new issue transactions during 2021, as well as two additional new issue CLO transactions in 2022.
+The fair market value of MPLF's investment portfolio declined during the year, from US\$145.5 million as at 31 December 2022 to US\$118.4 million as at 31 December 2023 (including interest accrued on investments).
+Adjusted net investment income and net realised gain / (loss) on investments ("Adjusted NII and Net Realised Income") was US\$12.8 million for the year ended 31 December 2023, a decrease from the prior year of US\$15.2 million (see page 18).
+The decrease in the fair market value of the Company's assets as well as Adjusted NII and Net Realised Income during the year was due in part to the strategic sale of certain of the Company's assets in the fourth quarter pending investment in attractive new issue CLOs managed by the Investment Manager and its affiliates, consistent with MPLF's investment objectives.
+These asset sales contributed to the Company's maintenance of a cash and cash equivalent balance of US\$26.9 million at the end of 2023 (see page 69).